SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ### Iterators

 An iterator is an object (or similar) whose purpose is to iterate over some data.
-In general, an iterator has a next() method that returns the next element.
+An iterator has a next() method that returns the next element.
-An iterable is generally something that can create an iterator of itself.
+Most other functionality that an iterator offers can be derived from the next() method An iterable is generally something that can create an iterator of itself.

+#### iterables

+Something being iterable is generally implemented as an interface.
 In ruby, iterables are called enumerables.
 In most languages that have iterables, most collections are iterable, as are strings and ranges.
+Java Strings are not iterable, JS objects aren't either.

+##### iterable <-> iterator

+Iterables generally require explicit or implicit conversion to become/spawn iterators. iterables are always automatically converted to iterators|
+iterables are only automatically converted to iterators in loop contexts, manual conversion otherwise|rust

+In rust, you call `collect` on the iterator to turn it back into a data structure.

+###### rust

+In rust, iterators themselves must always be mutable, since calling next() changes the iterator.

+<iterable>.iter()|iterator of immutable references
+<iterable>.iter_mut()|iterator of mutable references
+<iterable>.into_iter()|iterator of owned values

+#### next()

-Java Strings are not, JS objects aren't either. in JS, the next() method returns an assoc array {
+in JS, the next() method returns an assoc array {
   done: bool,
   value: ...